loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 3. Blocking external calls

 Our code had a lot of dependencies with external services.
-During the previous tests investigations, we realized that some of them were not properly mocked the external calls.
+During the previous test investigations, we realized that some of them were not properly mocking those external calls.

 We could confirm it by using [pytest-socket](https://github.com/miketheman/pytest-socket).
 We had 3 different types of external calls: